Sysop command and privilege constants.

 - USY_AUDIT

-- View the audit trail, starting either with the most recent or oldest entry first.
+- View the audit trail, starting either with the most

 - USY_CLEANUP